On This Page

 Tetrahedron Provincial Park

-- December 6, 2016: The gate to the upper, summer, parking lot has now been locked closed for the winter season.
+The gate to the upper summer parking lot has now been locked and is closed for the winter season

+Being prepared and equipped with 4x4, good winter chains, shovel and tow ropes at a minimum is strongly recommended.
+Whenever possible, please spread vehicle tracks across the road to avoid creating deep ruts.
 Enjoy the snow.

-- Being prepared and equipped with 4x4, good winter chains, shovel and tow ropes at a minimum is strongly recommended.
-When possible please spread vehicle tracks across the road to avoid creating deep ruts.

 About This Park

 Know Before You Go

 Due to protection of watershed values, special park regulations are in effect for this park.
 Please familiarize yourself with the following rules before visiting Tetrahedron Park:

 - All mechanized access, including mountain bikes and snowmobiles, is prohibited.

 - Use the outhouses for all human excrement.

 - Pack out all garbage.